 Our work

-When patients receive treatment involving any pharmaceutical product or medical device, they can be exposed to small amounts of chemical substances known as "extractables and leachables" (E&L).
-These compounds can migrate from contact with pharmaceutical container closure systems (CCS), processing equipment, packaging or delivery systems, and subsequently become part of the administered dose.
+Patients undergoing treatment with any drug product or medical device can be exposed to small amounts of “leachable” chemicals.
+These can migrate from contact with processing equipment, packaging or delivery systems, and subsequently become part of the administered dose.

 It is critical for all parties that such leaching does not occur at a level that presents a significant safety or quality issue.
-Our approach to extractables and leachables risk assessment plays a critical role in this quality control and monitoring.
+Extractables and leachables (chemical characterisation) studies play a critical role in this quality control and monitoring.

 The E+L process